 Undoubtedly, the pipes of a geothermal greenhouse are super important because that is where the air has direct contact with the earth and where all the heat exchange takes place.Fans, however, drive that heat exchange because it’s pulling air down into the soil and dictating the power of the GAHT (ground-to-air heat) system.You need to use 6-inch inline fans for your residential system.
 These fans are rated at 530 CFM, and their actual CFM tends to be slightly lower due to resistance within the pipe.

 You will install the pipe below ground with PVC on the left side that is connected to the fan.
 They should be out of the head knocker area.
 These fans are often called mount fans lower as well.
 But their installation instruction mainly depends on the design of the greenhouse.It is a good rule of thumb to install the GAHT fan a little bit upper in the greenhouse because that’s where the hottest air is going to reside.
+In case of an inline greenhouse fan purchase, you can check the below link (#Ads)

 Step 4 : Setting Up the Thermostats